What is IR35? Am I inside or outside? Help!

 - take practical steps to remain compliant, thus outside of IR35.

 The fact that you’re inside IR35 may well be the reason you’ve landed here today.
 Just realise, it’s not the be all and end all of your business.
-But if the tax man is already investigating the nature of your business, do make sure you get in your accountant’s good books ;).
+But if the tax man is already investigating you, do make sure you get in your accountant’s good books. 😉

 Two things you must do whilst under investigation by HMRC